-This pandan milk tea recipe makes super yummy pandan infused milk tea with homemade pandan jelly boba.
+This pandan milk tea recipe makes super yummy pandan infused milk tea with natural pandan jelly boba.
 It's all homemade and easy!

-If you love milk tea ( or bubble tea), this pandan milk tea is a must try.
-It is made with the a black tea base which is added milk and sweetened with homemade pandan sugar syrup and homemade pandan boba.
-Served with ice, this drink makes a perfect glass of super yummy chilled pandan milk tea.
+If you love milk tea (or bubble tea), this pandan milk tea is a must try.
+Made with a black tea and milk base, this refreshing and cooling drink is sweetened with homemade pandan sugar syrup and chewy pandan jelly boba.
+Served over ice cubes, it makes a perfect glass of super yummy chilled pandan milk tea.

 For the milk tea: